DracoBlue/PhpDebugToolbar/README.md

 * shows whether an action was simple or not
 * theming can be done by using jquery ui css framework
 * remembers the position of the popups
-* has support for doctrine and propel queries

 # TODO